Functions in Modelica

 end Main;

-Here’s a function that takes two Integers and returns their sum as an Integer.
+Here’s a function that takes two Integer

 Modelica requires explicit algorithm sections in functions, where the actual computations are performed.

-When you have multiple input parameters, you need to declare each of them separately with the input keyword.
+When you have multiple input parameters, you need to declare each of them separately with the input

 To use functions in Modelica, you typically call them within a model or another function.
-Here, we’re using them in a Main model.
+Here, we’re using them in a Main

-Call a function just as you’d expect, with name(args).
+Call a function just as you’d expect, with name(args)

 To run this Modelica code, you would typically use a Modelica simulation environment.
 The output would be: